-The aging population, high-risk therapies, disasters, accidents, wars, terrorism attacks, immigration, and pandemics all have a great burden on the capacity of intensive care medicine.
-So far, the intensive care community in the developed World has acquired enormous expertise in the care of all kinds of critically-ill patients.
-However, intensive care resources are still severely limited in many parts of the World.
-It should be our mission to broaden our scope to consider all of the World’s critically-ill patients, and intensive care professionals, to bridge the gap for a better future in intensive care medicine.
+The aging population, high-risk therapies, disasters, accidents, wars, terrorism attacks, immigration, and pandemics all significantly burden the capacity of intensive care medicine.
+So far, the intensive care community in the economically advanced countries has acquired enormous expertise in caring for all kinds of critically-ill patients.
+However, intensive care resources still need to be improved in many parts of the World.
+Our mission should be to broaden our scope to consider all of the World’s critically ill patients and intensive care professionals to bridge the gap for a better future in intensive care medicine.

-The COVID-19 pandemic has recently been a big challenge for humankind and also for the global intensive care community.
-The pandemic emphasized the fact that multi-professional dedicated human resource is the most important factor in the practice of intensive care medicine.
-After a four-year break in the World Intensive and Critical Care Congresses, full of hard work and emotional burden, now it is time for intensive care professionals from around the globe, to come together, to share knowledge and experience.
-Istanbul, bridging the continents will hopefully contribute to this mission of bridging the gap by hosting the 16th World Intensive and Critical Care Congress in 2023.
+The COVID-19 pandemic has recently been a big challenge for humankind and the global intensive care community.
+The pandemic emphasized the fact that multi-professional dedicated human resource is the most crucial factor in the practice of intensive care medicine.
+After a four-year break in the World Intensive and Critical Care Congresses, full of hard work and emotional burden, now it is time for intensive care professionals from around the globe to come together to share knowledge and experience.
+In bridging the continents, Istanbul will contribute to this mission of bridging the gap by hosting the 16th World Intensive and Critical Care Congress in 2023.

-We are looking forward to meeting you in Istanbul, on 26-30 August 2023, and hope your stay to be valuable and meaningful.
+We are looking forward to meeting you and hope your stay to be valuable and meaningful.